Continue.dev Integration

 Add the Snipara MCP server to your configuration using SSE transport:

 Continue.dev uses Server-Sent Events (SSE) for streaming responses from MCP servers.
-The SSE endpoint is /mcp/PROJECT_ID/sse (note the /sse suffix).
+The SSE endpoint is /mcp/YOUR_PROJECT_SLUG/sse on the hosted MCP origin (note the /sse suffix).

 Step 3: Replace Placeholders